RocketChat/fuselage/common/reviews/api/fuselage.api.md

 //
 // src/Theme.ts:270:1 - (ae-forgotten-export) The symbol "Var" needs to be exported by the entry point index.d.ts
 // src/components/AnimatedVisibility/index.ts:4:5 - (ae-forgotten-export) The symbol "VisibilityType" needs to be exported by the entry point index.d.ts
+// src/components/AutoComplete/AutoComplete.tsx:41:3 - (ae-forgotten-export) The symbol "AutoCompleteOption" needs to be exported by the entry point index.d.ts
 // src/components/Button/ActionButton.tsx:28:26 - (ae-forgotten-export) The symbol "Falsy" needs to be exported by the entry point index.d.ts
 // src/components/Flex/index.ts:4:5 - (ae-forgotten-export) The symbol "FlexContainer" needs to be exported by the entry point index.d.ts
 // src/components/Flex/index.ts:5:5 - (ae-forgotten-export) The symbol "FlexItem" needs to be exported by the entry point index.d.ts